BenJetson/clemson-ssh/README.md

 ssh host
 ```

+## What about off campus?

+At the time of writing, all of us Clemson students are taking classes online, so
+off campus SSH is the norm.

+Ordinarily, you'd have to manually `ssh` to the `access` node first and then
+`ssh` to the box you really want.
+Fortunately, `ssh` has a built-in option to
+do this for you, called proxy jumping.

+The script will automatically set the access node as a proxy for you, unless
+you tell it not to during the setup wizard.

 ## Show me how!

 It's easy.
 Download a copy of the script and run it in one line: